Volvo XC90 Recharge T8 hybrid running costs & insurance

-- 1VerdictThe Volvo XC90 Recharge T8 is a plug-in hybrid with decent performance, seven-seat practicality and around 30 miles' electric running
+- 1VerdictThe Volvo XC90 Recharge T8 is a plug-in hybrid SUV with decent performance, seven-seat practicality and over 40 miles' electric running capability

 - 2Range, MPG, CO2 & chargingThe Volvo XC90 Recharge offers useable electric range and therefore strong efficiency.
-Charging is simple, too.
+Charging is simple, too

 - 4Performance, engine & driveThe Volvo XC90 Recharge T8 delivers strong performance and comfort, putting it up there with the best in class

 - 5Interior, dashboard & comfortThe XC90 Recharge T8’s interior is nicely trimmed and offers individuality alongside quality, technology, comfort and seven-seat practicality

-- 6Boot space, seating & practicalityThe XC90 Recharge T8’s huge boot and versatile seven-seat layout is one of the most practical you'll find in any plug-in hybrid
+- 6Boot space, seating & practicalityThe XC90 Recharge T8’s huge boot and versatile seven-seat layout makes it one of the most practical plug-in hybrids around

-- 7Reliability & safetyThe XC90 Recharge T8 combines the dependability of a regular XC90 with Volvo’s traditional focus on safety, so it makes for reassuring transport
+- 7Reliability & safety ratingThe XC90 Recharge T8 combines the dependability of a regular XC90 with Volvo’s traditional focus on safety, so it makes for reassuring transport